‘Incoming,’ someone screamed and everyone ran for cover beneath the bird places.

 ‘Somehow,’ I thought, ‘I will have to let her know about the trip wires, the incomings—what if she gets tangled—worse still, will she know she has to hide in the bushes beneath the bird places?’

-‘Oh my sweet Rocky, you’re such a brave boy.
-You can have something special for a late lunch early dinner,’ she said.
+‘Oh, my sweet Rocky, you’re such a brave boy.
+You can have something special for an early dinner, late lunch,’ she said.

 ‘Here we are my sweet boy,’ my human said, and instead of, and I shuddered—the usual chicken and gravy in my bowl, there was cool fresh red meat.